Introduction Logistic Regression in R

 predictTrain = predict(QualityLog, type=”response”)

-Summary results in a median, mean and min, max values.
+Summary results in median, mean, and min, max values.

 summary(predictTrain) Execution gives